slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 | `buildType` | To ensure that `externalParameters` are interpreted as intended |
 | `externalParameters` | To prevent an adversary from injecting unofficial behavior |

-Verifiers SHOULD reject unrecognized fields in `externalParameters` to err on the side of caution.
+Verification tools SHOULD reject unrecognized fields in `externalParameters` to err on the side of caution.
 It is acceptable to allow a parameter to have a range of values (possibly any value) if it is known that any value in the range is safe.
-Implementations need not special-case the `buildType` if JSON comparisons are sufficient.
+JSON comparison is sufficient for verifying parameters.

 Possible models for implementing expectation setting in package ecosystems (not exhaustive):